fastfetch-cli/fastfetch-wiki/Modules-Wifi.md

   are worth showing.
 The same placeholder is used for a connection that genuinely has no address.
 - **The text path fails on an empty interface list but the JSON path does not.** With no Wi-Fi interface at all the text output is an error (`No Wifi interfaces found`) and the JSON result is an empty array.
-This is the same split described in `Modules/Keyboard`.
+This is the same split described in `Modules-Keyboard`.

 ## Implementation